-Holly Corfield Carr is a poet and writer based in Bristol and Cambridge, UK.
+Holly Corfield Carr is a writer and researcher based in Bristol and Cambridge, UK.

-Holly is currently a PhD student at the University of Cambridge where she is researching contemporary site-specific writing practices and sculpture.
-During this research, she was awarded a 2016/17 Visiting Research Fellowship at the Henry Moore Institute in Leeds.
+Currently completing a PhD at the University of Cambridge, Holly is researching site-specific writing practices and sculpture in subterranean space.
+During this project, she was awarded a 2016/17 Visiting Research Fellowship at the Henry Moore Institute.

 Holly teaches for the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.
 Holly is also a Special Supervisor in English at Newnham College, Cambridge.